The Rights of Student Organizations

 The Director of Student Activities and Organizations or his/her designee is responsible for the oversight of all student organizations and may handle minor violations related to the policies and procedures for student organizations at WKU.

-The Office of Judicial Affair is appointed by the Vice President for Student Affairs to be primarily responsible for investigating all serious allegations of the Student Code of Conduct.
-Student organization violation of a serious nature might include, but are not limited to, Hazing, Unruly Conduct, Major Alcohol violations, and general Student Code of Conduct allegations are the responsibility of the Office of Judicial Affairs.
+The Office of Student Conduct is appointed by the Vice President for Student Affairs to be primarily responsible for investigating all serious allegations of the Student Code of Conduct.
+Student organization violation of a serious nature might include, but are not limited to, Hazing, Unruly Conduct, Major Alcohol violations, and general Student Code of Conduct allegations are the responsibility of The Office of Student Conduct.

-The Office of Judicial Affairs, or his/her designee, conducts investigations in cooperation with Student Activities and Organizations.
+The Office of Student Conduct, or his/her designee, conducts investigations in cooperation with Student Activities and Organizations.

 3. Vice President for Student Affairs